-Section 1.14(i) is proposed to provide for greater access to international application files kept by the Office.
+Section 1.14(i) provides for greater access to international application files kept by the Office and applies to applications having an international filing date on or after November 29, 2000.
 Specifically, 35 U.S.C.
 374 equates the publication under the PCT of an international application designating the U.S. to the publication of a U.S. application under 35 U.S.C.
 122(b).
-As a result of the publication under 35 U.S.C.
-122(b) of applications having an international filing date on or after November 29, 2000, the Office will make available copies of the application files and also allow for access to those files in accordance with § 1.14(c) and (e), respectively.
-Therefore, after publication of an international application having an international filing date on or after November 29, 2000, and designating the U.S. under PCT Article 21, the Office will make available copies of, and allow access to, those international application files which are kept in the Office (the Home, Search, and Examination Copies) to the extent permitted under the PCT.
+After publication of an application under 35 U.S.C.
+122(b), the Office will make available copies of the application files and also allow for access to those files in accordance with § 1.14(c) and (e), respectively.
+Therefore, after publication of an international application designating the U.S. under PCT Article 21, the Office will make available copies of, and allow access to, those international application files which are kept in the Office (the Home, Search, and Examination Copies) to the extent permitted under the PCT.
 Additionally, § 1.14(i)(2) provides that copies of English language translations of international applications, which were published in a non-English language and which designated the U.S., and which have been submitted to the Office pursuant to 35 U.S.C.
 154(d)(4), will also be available to the public.
 Requests for copies of, or access to, an application file under § 1.14(i) must be in the form of a written request and must include a showing that the international application has been published and that the U.S. was designated.
 Such a showing should preferably be in the form of the submission of a copy of the front page of the published international application.
 Additionally, requests for copies of international application files must also be accompanied by the appropriate fee.

--Section 1.14(j) is proposed to be amended to provide that this section not only applies when the Office provides access to or copies of the application, but also when the Office provides access to or copies of part of an application.
+Section 1.14(j) is amended to provide that this section not only applies when the Office provides access to or copies of the application, but also when the Office provides access to or copies of a part of an application.